vadimkantorov/fastvideofeat/README.md

 ### Windows
 Only **fastvideofeat** builds and works on Windows, **fastfv** doesn't build because yael currently does not support Windows.

-To build **fastvideofeat**, set in Makefile the good paths to the dependencies, processor architecture and Visual C++ version, and run from a Visual Studio Developer Command Prompt:
+To build **fastvideofeat**, set in Makefile the good paths to the dependencies, processor architecture and Visual C++ version, and run from an appropriate Visual Studio Developer Command Prompt (specifically, VS2013 x64 Native Tools Command Prompt worked for us):
  > $ nmake -f Makefile.nmake

 # Notes